-Note: The following information pertains only to quarter-based courses and USPP courses.
-For instructors teaching a semester-based course, please visit the TRACE website.
+Note: The following information pertains only to CPS degree program courses.
+For faculty teaching a Global Pathways, or any non-CPS class, please visit the TRACE website.

 All College of Professional Studies students are able to provide feedback on their educational experiences via anonymous online surveys conducted at the end of the academic term.
 The College uses a system called EvaluationKIT to administer these surveys.

 Student Access to Surveys

 Students are able to access their EOC surveys in two ways.
 First, they may access them through the myNortheastern student portal.
 Second, all students receive multiple emails informing them that their surveys are available for completion.
 Each email contains a unique link that brings students to their surveys in the EvaluationKIT system.
 Classes with three (3) or fewer students enrolled are excluded from the class evaluation survey.

 Time to Complete Surveys

 The length of time that students have to complete a survey depends on the length of the course in question.
 For 4-week and 6-week courses, EOC surveys “open” one week before the class ends.
 For 8-week and 12-week courses, surveys open two weeks before the end of a class.
 The deadline to complete the EOC surveys is midnight of the day that instructors are required to submit their grades.
 This is generally 2:00PM EST on the Tuesday following the end of a class, meaning surveys close at 12:00am on Tuesday.